rjray/advent-2019-clojure/README.md

 All code is under the `src` directory.
 Each solution-file is named `dayNN.clj` and contains both puzzle solutions for that day.
 These are the publically-facing functions `p01` and `p02`.

 The `data` directory contains the input data for each day.
 These files are prefixed with the day number, i.e., `NN_something.txt` where `NN` is the day number and the rest is a (semi-)descriptive name.
+(There is no data file for day 4.)

 ## Usage